Frequently Asked Questions

 Request rate limit reached

-Request rate (TPM or RPM) limit reached, wait a moment before trying again.
+Request rate (TPM or RPM) has reached the limit — wait a bit before retrying

 500